emiyl/dsi.cfw.guide-archive/guide/installing-unlaunch.md

 If you have a non-USA console, you must have a DSiWare exploit previously installed to continue.
 {: .notice--info}

+Before proceeding, make sure your console language is set to English.
+{: .notice--info}

 Unlaunch is currently in a beta state.
 Please proceed with caution.
 {: .notice--info}